Tax years 2025–2028 · Working Families Tax Cuts (OBBBA)All calculators

 Sources

 Disclaimer.
-This calculator provides simplified estimates of federal tax only and is not tax, legal, or financial advice.
-Figures are based on IRS guidance as of July 2026 and may change; some 2026 rules are from proposed regulations.
-Consult a qualified tax professional for your situation.
+This calculator provides simplified, illustrative projections and is not tax, legal, investment, or financial advice.
+Investment returns are hypothetical and not guaranteed; actual results vary.
+Figures are based on IRS guidance as of July 2026 and may change as final regulations are issued.
+Consult a qualified professional for your situation.